This Yamaha soundbar saves space, but isn't the year's top value

 For example, I like how the interface handles input feedback.
 When you adjust either the primary speaker or the woofer volumes, a series of increasing/flashing lights indicates just where you are on the volume spectrum.
 The same is true for source indication: it's very easy to tell whether you're playing TV audio or waiting to connect to Bluetooth.

 The SR-B20A's LED dimmer is also a nice touch for when you're watching movies in the dark, and while the soundbar's virtual surround sound mode isn't going to win any acting awards, I'm also not bothered by its inclusion.
-Likewise, despite that this soundbar already handles the presentation of dialogue smoothly, no one's going to gripe about the Clear Voice mode, which puts dialogue front and center in the audio mix.
+Likewise, despite the fact that this soundbar already handles the presentation of dialogue smoothly, no one's going to gripe about the Clear Voice mode, which puts dialogue front and center in the audio mix.

 What We Don't Like